Fractured Magic: Chapter Seventeen

 Dinara reached up to touch his still-damp cheek.
 “You had one of your nightmares again,” she guessed, letting her hand fall when Roman leaned out of her touch.

 “I’m fine,” he said reflexively.
 In the face of all his lies, though, he owed Dinara some truth.
 He wanted to tell her some truth.
 He wanted to tell her about his mother, about how she haunts him and has haunted him since childhood.
-About Unity, about Egil, about the Oracle of Damael.
-About all the people he’d trusted and hurt and lost.
+He wanted to tell her about Unity, about Egil, about the Oracle of Damael.
+About all the people he’d trusted and hurt and lost, and worse, all the people who’d wrongly trusted him.
 But if he said any more, he might cry again, so he shrugged instead.
 “I’d ask you why you’re up, but I think I already know.”

 Dinara looked away, the moonlight catching on her curls.